windmaomao/adventofcode/2015/md/js/Array.md

 [0,1].flatmap(v => [1, 2]) -> [1,2,1,2]
 ```

 Flatmap is another very useful workflow operation.
-It will combine all the results of array and then flatten them to the one array.
-You can think of this as distribute work to other units and then gather them back.
+It combines all the results of array and then flatten them to the one array.
+You can think of it as distributing work to other units and then gathering them back.
 Very powerful indeed.

 #### Rest